NuGet/NuGet.Jobs/src/NuGet.Services.SearchService/README.md

 Test data may be always returned (i.e. the `testData` parameter is ignored) for certain optimized queries.
 For example, performing a `packageid:BaseTestPackage` query with `testData=false` will still return a result because internally this query is implemented as a document lookup rather than a full Lucene search.
-Test data cannot be filtred out when `ignoreFilter=true` because the owners field is not populated in the hijack index.
+Also, test data cannot be filtered out when `ignoreFilter=true` because the owners field is not populated in the hijack index.

 #### Response